Share Your Encouragement!

-When you share encouragement, it’s like planting seeds of hope and positivity in the hearts of others.
-It’s essential to listen carefully, with compassion and understanding, by pointing them toward Jesus Christ and His teachings from the Bible.
-There are so many ways to spread kindness – a simple smile or hello can go a long way in brightening someone’s day.
+When you share your encouragement, you’re planting seeds of hope and positivity in others’ hearts.
+It’s essential to listen carefully, with compassion and understanding, and point them toward Jesus Christ and His teachings from the Bible.
+There are so many ways to spread kindness—a simple smile or hello can go a long way in brightening someone’s day.
 Take time to notice these small moments of connection that we often overlook.

-Upon hearing this, the elderly observer commented, “But, young man, do you not realize that there are miles and miles of beach, and there are starfish all along every mile?
+Upon hearing this, the elderly observer commented, “But, young man, do you not realize that there are miles and miles of beach and starfish all along every mile?
 You can’t possibly make a difference!”
 The young man listened politely.
-Then he bent down, picked up another starfish, threw it into the back into the ocean past the breaking waves, and said, “It made a difference for that one.”
+Then he bent down, picked up another starfish, threw it back into the ocean past the breaking waves, and said, “It made a difference for that one.”

 Share encouragement by sharing God's word!